What happens if I decline cookies?

 You are here: home » escape sequence

 We’ve all been there.
-Escape Sequence simply takes this idea a bit further.
+Escape Sequence, my first mystery drama, simply takes this idea a bit further.
 What if you “woke up” in exactly this situation, but couldn’t remember how you got there, where you were going, or in fact anything at all about your life?

 It soon becomes clear that the leading character is suffering abrupt and near-complete memory loss.
-At first he has to work out who he is; then, feeling like a bystander in his own life, he finds himself struggling to come to terms with people he hardly knows and a job that he barely remembers, while at the same time trying to find out what happened to him.
+At first he has to work out who he is; then, feeling like a bystander in his own life, he struggles to come to terms with people he hardly knows and a job that he barely remembers, while at the same time trying to find out what happened to him.

 Should he start to build a new life on the basis of what he thinks and feels now, or would that life be in danger of crumbling as his memory returns?
 Should he forge new relationships (one in particular seems beguiling), or pick up the threads of those he had before?
 Can he be absolved of past mistakes if he has no memory of them?